 List data structure to accommodate both Stacks and Queues.

-Stacks, like the name suggests, follow the Last-in-First-Out (LIFO) principle.
+Stacks, as the name suggests, are a data structure that follows the Last-in-First-Out (LIFO) principle.
 As if stacking coins one on top of the other, the last coin we put on the top is the one that is the first to be removed from the stack later.

 To implement a stack, therefore, we need two simple operations: